cossssmin/posthtml-css-inline/readme.md

   [![Downloads][npm-stats-shield]][npm-stats]
 </div>

-This is a work in progress.
-It's not ready for production and has not been published yet.
+This is a work in progress, it's not ready for production yet.

 TODO: